Let’s face it, mama. When you see the words “occiput posterior“, your brain goes a little numb. Am I right?

 It DOES mean that your little one will have a harder time getting through your pelvis.

-Through the first few stages of pregnancy, you may be able to move around or use different initial birthing positions to encourage the little rascal to roll over.
+During the begin and early parts of labor, you may be able to move around or use different initial birthing positions to encourage the little rascal to roll over on their own – and many do!

 That sounded kind of funny, but I mean it.
 There’s a vacuum device that doctors can use to literally suck your baby out.